 Investing in general can be a tricky landscape to navigate.
-The stock market has seen its share of ups and downs over the last couple of years, and crypto investing, while potentially lucrative, can be a volatile gamble for investors.
+The stock market has seen its share of ups and downs over the last couple of years, and crypto investing, while potentially lucrative, can be a volatile gamble for average investors.
 There are other, safer options you can utilize to help your money make money, of course — things like high-yield savings accounts, bonds, or low-risk funds — but these less risky investments don’t typically offer the high returns many investors seek.

 The drive to find a good balance between risk and reward has led many investors to take an alternate route via real estate investing.